Estate Planning with Katrina Hofstetter from Cornerstone Legal - Greater Lansing Area Moms

 Bottom line – you certainly can.
 That’s the beauty of Estate Planning.
 You can choose the level of planning to put in place!
 If you rely on beneficiary designations to transfer your assets when you die, you need to know and understand how those assets will pay out.

-Are you naming minor beneficiaries?
-If so, you need to know going in that those minors will require Probate Court Conservatorships to gain access to your asset.
-Are you naming contingent beneficiaries?
 If not, your assets may still revert to your probate Estate if your named beneficiaries pass away before you.
 If you rely on naming joint owners on your assets, you expose yourself in ways that most people don’t realize.
 That joint owner with a divorce on the horizon?
 Your asset just became their asset for division in their divorce judgment.
 The joint owner with a gambling addition or creditor issues?
 Your asset just became fair game for collections.
 That one joint owner child who decides they won’t share with their siblings when you pass away?
 They have no legal obligation to honor your wishes…

 Thank you Katrina for sharing Estate Planning information!
 Contact Katrina at Cornerstone Legal and discuss your plans in the event of your death.
 It is a scary thought – but not having your plans in place and your wishes known is even more troublesome!